hejny/vcard-tools/README.md

 # 📇 VCards tools

-Various tools for working with VCards in .vcf *(Virtual Contact File)* format.
+Various tools for working with VCards in .vcf *(Virtual Contact File)* format

 - [Facebook to VCards](/fb-to-vcf)